 What size and shape of headphones do you prefer?

 There are three types of headphones: on-ear, over-ear, and in-ear.
-The over-ear has the largest ear cups, thus providing the best noise isolation and comfort.
+Compared to in-ear headphones, over-ear headphones provide better noise isolation and comfort as they have large ear cups.
 This, however, might not be a good choice if you don’t want to block out the entire world around you.

 Do any of the headsets come with different types of earpads or cushions?

 Another critical feature to consider is if the headphones come with multiple types of earpads.
 Some headphone models come with a pair of leatherette and velour earpads for the consumer to choose from, but most only offer one type of earpad.